piccobit/cert-manager-webhook-hosttech/README.md

 ### Running the test suite

-All DNS providers **must** run the DNS01 provider conformance testing suite, else they will have undetermined behaviour when used with cert-manager.
+All DNS providers **must** run the DNS01 provider conformance testing suite, else they will have undetermined behaviour when used with **cert-manager**.

 **It is essential that you configure and run the test suite when creating a DNS01 webhook.**